 Beef jerky is high in fat (but that's not a bad thing)

 Our body uses fats in many ways, including storing energy and cushioning our cell walls to prevent damage.
 Fats often get a bad rep, but they are an essential macronutrient and are a necessary component of any healthy diet.
-As long as you limit your saturated fats and eat fats alongside a variety of other foods as part of a balanced diet, you’ll be just fine.
+As long as you limit your saturated fats and eat fats alongside a variety of other foods, you’ll be just fine.

-While some of the fat is eliminated during the drying period, beef jerky is still high in fat content, but like most foods, as long as you snack with moderation beef sticks are a healthy, fuel-boosting snack option.
+While some of the fat is eliminated during the drying period, beef jerky is still high in fat content, but like most foods, as long as you snack in moderation beef sticks can be a healthy, fuel-boosting option.

 Beef jerky is higher in sodium

 When beef is cured, it's typically done with salt.
-And with salt comes lots of sodium, which is why beef jerky usually has a lot of sodium (sometimes up to 22% of the USDA's daily recommendation in a single serving).
-Salt offers a natural way to preserve flavor and shelf life, but some companies add even more additives on top of that (more on that later).
+And with salt comes lots of sodium, which is why beef jerky usually has up to 22% of the USDA's daily recommendation in a single serving).
+Salt offers a natural way to preserve flavor and shelf life, but some companies add even more additives on top of that.

 Beef jerky is high in iron and zinc